dekoza/mtgpl/MID.rst

 :mtgtip:`Poppet Stitcher<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/9/9/999038b3-7d64-4554-b341-0675d4af8d8b.jpg?1630746254|https://scryfall.com/card/mid/71/poppet-stitcher-poppet-factory?utm_source=api>`
    Whenever you cast an instant or sorcery spell, create a 2/2 black Zombie creature token with decayed.
 (It can't block.
 When it attacks, sacrifice it at end of combat.)

-   At the beginning of your upkeep, if you control three or more creature tokens, you may transform Poppet Sticher.
+   At the beginning of your upkeep, if you control three or more creature tokens, you may transform Poppet Stitcher.

 :mtgtip:`Poppet Factory<https://c1.scryfall.com/file/scryfall-cards/border_crop/back/9/9/999038b3-7d64-4554-b341-0675d4af8d8b.jpg?1630746254|https://scryfall.com/card/mid/71/poppet-stitcher-poppet-factory?utm_source=api>`